 This conclusion was reinforced by two studies one from Japan (Fujita Health University; Matsumoto; Lancet 1995; 346: 115) where the group taking cimetidine with the chemotherapy 5-FU had a 4-year survival of 96.3 per cent compared to the group on chemo only of 68.8 per cent.
 The cimetidine was given before the surgery.
 However, in a Danish study where it was started 3 weeks after surgery there was no benefit over the control group.

-In our article, ´Can Surgery Spread Cancer?´ we looked at various ways in which surgery may cause more metastatic activity.
-Cimetidine may in fact help in two ways not just by its histamine-preventing activity stopping cells clumping together, but it just may boost the immune system as well.
+In our article, ´Can Surgery Spread Cancer?´ we looked at various ways in which surgery might cause metastatic activity.
+Cimetidine may in fact help in two ways - not just by its histamine-preventing activity stopping cells clumping together, but it just may boost the immune system as well.